CAPE LOOKOUT LIGHTHOUSE

-The Lighthouse is reached only by passenger-only ferries or private boat since no roads or bridges touch the island where the tower is located.
+The Lighthouse can be reached only by passenger ferries (no vehicles allowed) or private boat since no roads or bridges touch the island where the tower is located.
 A new visitor center, bathrooms, and shade shelter have been built at the lighthouse dock.
 The boardwalk from the dock leads to the lighthouse side of the keepers' quarters.
 The keepers' quarters (one house in which at least two keepers lived when keepers were on duty) was renovated as a museum in fall 2006 and welcomes visitors every day.

 On the mainland next to the Park’s headquarters is the must-see Harkers Island Core Sound Waterfowl Museum and Heritage Center.
 On an adjacent nine-mile island are the wild horses on Shackleford Banks.
 On Core Banks Island at the lighthouse, a visitor can choose to stay on the soundside beach, make a short trek to the ocean, or take a ride on one of the trucks (separate expense arranged privately) to Cape Point for some of the best shelling in the world.
 There are a multitude of activities in the park including birding, fishing, water sports, and camping.
 While in the area of Harkers Island, nearby attractions are found in Beaufort and Morehead City as well as Atlantic Beach and Fort Macon.
 A bit farther down the road in Pine Knoll Shores on NC 58 is the North Carolina Aquarium.